New postdoc Induction

 - Audience: Postdocs and research staff at Queen's

-- Date and time: 8 July 2022 (13:30 - 16:30) - Inductions are organised approximately every 2 months and new dates will be added once the current planned session has taken place
+- Date and time: Friday 12 January 2024 (13:30 - 16:30) - Inductions are organised approximately every 2 months and new dates will be added once the current planned session has taken place.

 - Length: 3 h